idvorkin/idvorkin.github.io/_d/facebook.md

 Facebook has an enterprise product called Workspace, which is essentially FB.
 FB uses this instead of email.

-I was very skeptical of this at first, and always concerned I'd miss something, but after a few months of use I acclimatized, and now I love it, and would hate going back to email.
+I was very skeptical of this at first, and always concerned I'd miss something, but after a few months of use, I acclimatized, and now I love it, and would hate going back to email.
 Here are some translations/great things about it.

 - Stuff that translates to email.